Is great dialogue taking place in your classroom and across your school?

 It’s well worth taking the time to reflect on this given the robust evidence that dialogic teaching (more broadly known as classroom talk) is key to improving formative assessment of pupils.

 Research shows that there is a direct relationship between dialogic teaching and improved individual and collective academic outcomes.
-A report recently published by the Education Endowment Foundation (EEF) shows that spending more class time on meaningful dialogue that encourages pupils to reason, discuss, speculate, argue and explain, rather than simply give the expected answers can boost primary pupils’ maths, science and English results.
+A report recently published by the Education Endowment Foundation (EEF) shows that spending more class time on meaningful dialogue that encourages pupils to reason, discuss, speculate, argue and explain, rather than simply give the expected answers can boost primary pupils’ Maths, Science and English results.

-What does dialogic talk look like?
+What does healthy dialogic talk look like in the classroom?

 - Children share a common goal or purpose